“When you say ‘Yes’ to others, make sure you are not saying ‘No’ to yourself.” ~ Paolo Coehlo

 There is a big difference in saying ‘yes’ to something when you feel it in your heart, versus ‘yes’ out of fear of the dreadful “I should do this” type of thinking.

-The word “should” is used as many times as a guilt, as a pressure and ultimately resentment will come from using should too often.
+The word “should” is used as many times as guilt, as pressure and ultimately resentment will come from using should too often.

 While performing and doing so much at the same time, no one really wins.
 You are not giving your full focus on the item at hand, and performing only at less than your true potential.